apache/ofbiz-framework/README.md

->_Note_: the default configuration uses an embedded Java database (Apache Derby) and embedded application server components such as Tomcat, Geronimo (transaction manager), etc.
+>_Note_: the default configuration uses an embedded Java database (Apache Derby) and embedded application server components such as Apache Tomcat®, Apache Geronimo (transaction manager), etc.

 * * * * * * * * * * * *